nuald/gp/README.md

-  clone       Create a new Git directory from an existing p4 repository help        Help about any command rebase      Update the Git repository with recent changes from p4 shelve      Shelve changes back to the p4 repository submit      Submit changes back to the p4 repository
+  clone       Create a new Git directory from an existing p4 repository help        Help about any command rebase      Update the Git repository with recent changes from p4 review      Add #review hashtag and the list of reviewers into the HEAD commit shelve      Shelve changes back to the p4 repository submit      Submit changes back to the p4 repository